reedhedges/AMRISim/BUILD.md

 How to Compile Stage and AMRISim
 ----------------------------------

-Both Pioneer and ROS support are included by default.
-To omit ROS or Pioneer support, see instructions below.
+Both Pioneer and ROS1 support are included by default.
+To omit ROS1 or Pioneer support, see instructions below.

 ### Linux

-To build AMRISim on Linux, you will need ROS melodic, Aria or AriaCoda, GTK 2.x, including development packages, and the full GNU development tools:
+To build AMRISim on Linux, you will need ROS1 melodic, Aria or AriaCoda, GTK 2.x, including development packages, and the full GNU development tools:
 G++, make, libtool, automake, and autoconf.